Backward Oversmoothing: why is it hard to train deep Graph Neural Networks?: Introduction

-Oversmoothing is rather easy to theoretically prove \cite{Oono2020, Rusch2023}.
-For instance, when $P$ is a stochastic matrix, \emph{assuming that the weights $W^{(k)}$ do not expand too much the node representations' norm}, the matrix $P$ shrinks all directions but the constant one by at least its second-largest eigenvalue $\lambda<1$, and typical measures of oversmoothing \cite{Rusch2023} converge exponentially fast to $0$ as $k$ increases (see Thm.~\ref{thm:forward}).
-The hypothesis on the weights is crucial: when they are large\footnote{A weight matrix whose spectral norm is larger than $1$ will be said to be \emph{expanding}.}, oversmoothing may not happen.
+Oversmoothing is rather easy to theoretically prove under appropriate hypotheses \cite{Oono2020, Wu2023} (see Sec.~\ref{sec:forward}).
+Typically, $P$ is assumed to be a stochastic matrix\footnote{i.e. $P1_n=1_n$.
+As we remark later, non-stochastic matrices lead to different limits, and deviate from the definitions of oversmoothing in \cite{Rusch2023}.} that shrinks all directions but the constant one.
+Therefore, \emph{assuming that the weights $W^{(k)}$ do not expand too much the node representations' norm}, typical measures of oversmoothing \cite{Rusch2023} converge exponentially fast to zero as $k$ increases (see Sec.~\ref{sec:forward}).
+The hypothesis on the weights is crucial: if they are large\footnote{A weight matrix whose spectral norm is larger than $1$ will be said to be \emph{expanding}.}, then oversmoothing may not happen.
 As such, the GNN \emph{could learn} to not oversmooth, as suggested by \cite{Yang2020a, Epping2024}.
-However: a) it is not common to directly \emph{initialize} weights with high spectral norm, as this can lead to explosion of the features or the gradients, and b) when using regular initialization and gradient descent, vanilla deep GNNs generally do \emph{not} learn to counteract oversmoothing (Fig.~\ref{fig:gradient}), even though this would clearly lead to better minimizers of the loss.
+However: a) it is not common to directly \emph{initialize} expanding weights, as this can lead to explosion of the gradients, and b) when using regular initialization and gradient descent, vanilla deep GNNs generally do \emph{not} learn to counteract oversmoothing, even though this would clearly lead to better minimizers of the loss.
 There is therefore a problem \emph{with the optimization process itself}.